lsoft/ReSequel/Extension/SolutionWideScannerReadme.txt

 10) Rules 7,8,9 are applied for server name and database name as usual.
 11) Symbol case (upper case, lower case) does not have any influence on the results.
 12) Scanner is able to find a temp table (create table #t (id int), wild card: #t), and table variable (declare @t table (id int), wild card: @t)
 13) Scanner DOES NOT process UNSAVED changes!
-Please save all changes before process.
+Please save all changes before process your solution.
 14) While scanner is working, please DO NOT:
  - compile solution
  - open\close solution